18F/18f.gsa.gov/_posts/2017-01-05-building-effective-agile-partnership-between-government-industry.md

-To turn this vision into a prototype, we turned to the vendors on the [Agile BPA](https://18f.gsa.gov/2015/08/28/announcing-the-agile-BPA-awards/),which would allow us to see results quickly while also introducing WHD to modular contracting and agile development.
+To turn this vision into a prototype, we turned to the vendors on the [Agile BPA](https://18f.gsa.gov/2015/08/28/announcing-the-agile-BPA-awards/), which would allow us to see results quickly while also introducing WHD to modular contracting and agile development.
 The first hurdle to adopting modular contracting was working with the WHD team to design a plan that would give the vendor only 60 days to complete the work, with no options to extend.
 This is much shorter than